Ethernut Home Hardware Firmware Tools Download Community

 Software Support

-A new library module vs10xx.c and an associated header file vs10xx.h had been created, which is compatible to the previous module vs1001k.c.
-It's not really state-of-the-art, but should allow to run existing applications for the older Medianut 1 on the new board.
+Support for Medianut 2 is available since Nut/OS beta release 4.3.2.
+This early library module consists of vs10xx.c and an associated header file vs10xx.h and is compatible with the initial module vs1001k.c for Medianut 1.
+This code is not really state-of-the-art, but allows to run existing applications for the older Medianut 1 with the newer board.

 Nut/OS Configuration

+The Nut/OS distribution contains ready to use configurations for all officially supported boards, including Ethernut 1, 2, 3 and 5, for which the Medianut add-on had been designed.
 Nut/OS configuration and building is explained in detail in the Ethernut Software Manual.
-This chapter will explain the Medianut 2 specific settings only.
+The following chapters will explain the Medianut 2 specific settings only.
+Our configurations had been tested with Nut/OS version 4.10.3.

 2 Medianut 2 ATmega168 MCU PD7